Arrhythmogenic right ventricular cardiomyopathy: Treatment and prognosis

 In contrast, ARVC has been rarely diagnosed in the United States, but it appears to be identified with increasing frequency.
 This may reflect a difference in genetic prevalence, but is more likely due to under recognition of disease.
 In a series of 100 ARVC patients from a single referral center in the United States, clinical profiles and event rates were similar to those reported in Europe .

 The treatment and prognosis of ARVC will be reviewed here.
 The genetics, pathogenesis, clinical manifestations, diagnostic criteria, and evaluation are discussed separately.
-(See "Arrhythmogenic right ventricular cardiomyopathy: Anatomy, histology, pathogenesis, and genetics" and "Clinical manifestations and diagnosis of arrhythmogenic right ventricular cardiomyopathy".)
+(See "Arrhythmogenic right ventricular cardiomyopathy: Pathogenesis and genetics" and "Arrhythmogenic right ventricular cardiomyopathy: Anatomy, histology, and clinical manifestations".)

-General approach — The optimal strategies for preventing sudden cardiac death (SCD) and the indications for implantable cardioverter-defibrillator (ICD) therapy in patients with ARVC are not well-defined .
-Although some studies suggest that patients with hemodynamically tolerated arrhythmias do well when treated with antiarrhythmic drugs, current guidelines recommend ICD implantation for secondary prevention of SCD in patients with sustained ventricular tachycardia (VT) or ventricular fibrillation (VF) and for primary prevention in selected high-risk patients .
+General therapeutic approach — The optimal strategies for preventing sudden cardiac death (SCD) and the indications for implantable cardioverter-defibrillator (ICD) therapy in patients with ARVC are the subject of international consensus documents [7-9].
+Although some studies suggest that patients with hemodynamically tolerated arrhythmias do well when treated with antiarrhythmic drugs, guidelines recommend ICD implantation for secondary prevention of SCD in patients with sustained ventricular tachycardia (VT) or ventricular fibrillation (VF) and for primary prevention in selected high-risk patients [8,9].
 Antiarrhythmic drugs may be required in patients with asymptomatic or symptomatic arrhythmia or as an adjunct to an ICD.
-(See 'Role of ICD' below and 'Antiarrhythmic drugs' below.)
+(See 'Treatment of arrhythmia' below and 'Antiarrhythmic drugs' below.)

 - Gemayel C, Pelliccia A, Thompson PD.
 Arrhythmogenic right ventricular cardiomyopathy.
 J Am Coll Cardiol 2001; 38:1773.